Shadyaobuya/Opibus-Assessment/README.md

  git clone [url goes here]
  `

- * Using Visual Studio Code, open the cloned document
+ * Using Visual Studio Code, open the cloned repository
  * open a new terminal to run the specific programs
  ```
  python3 question1_highest_average.py